-We currently provide services for more than 360 children of all abilities with an emphasis on those who have developmental, behavioral, physical and/or healthcare needs.
+We currently provide services for nearly 400 children of all abilities with an emphasis on those who have developmental, behavioral, physical and/or healthcare needs.
 In partnership with Geminus Head Start and Early Head Start, these services include year-round Child Care for infants through preschoolers.
-TradeWinds also offers Summer Camp for ages 6-16 and continues to provide Speech and Occupational Therapy services as contracted by local schools.
+TradeWinds also offers Summer Camp and continues to provide Speech and Occupational Therapy services as contracted by local schools.

-In addition, more than 500 adults with special needs now choose TradeWinds for adult day services, prevocational training and employment opportunities.
+In addition, more than 500 adults with special needs now choose TradeWinds for services, which include an adult day program, prevocational training and employment opportunities.
 Whether employed at the center or supported in the community, workers of all abilities have the opportunity to learn new skills and earn a paycheck.
-TradeWinds also provides Residential Group Home Living in six local homes for those who require comprehensive medical care around the clock and Supported Community Living in family homes, homes/apartments independently owned or managed and homes/apartments owned by TradeWinds for those who have the ability to live semi-indepedently.
+TradeWinds also provides Residential Group Home Living in six community homes for those who require comprehensive medical care around the clock and Supported Living for those who have the ability to live semi-independently.

 Respite Care is available for community caregivers of children and adults with activities planned from a 3-hour minimum to overnight in the community, family home or Tradewinds’ newly remodeled apartment.

 A partner since 2014, Deaf Services at TradeWinds is the only nonprofit in Northwest Indiana to schedule interpreters as requested 24/7 and provide case management services, advocacy, Deaf Sensitivity training and American Sign Language (ASL) classes.